An environment designed to inspire artists

 A campus immersed in local culture

 CCA has innovative facilities for students to learn their craft in the Bay Area’s thriving art and design communities.
-From our fine arts studios in the up-and-coming Dogpatch neighborhood to our Curatorial Research Bureau embedded within the Yerba Buena Center for the Arts (YBCA), CCA offers a unique learning environment for all types of student artists.
+From our fine arts studios in the up-and-coming Dogpatch neighborhood to our partnership with the internationally respected Wattis Institute for Contemporary Arts, CCA offers a unique learning environment for all types of student artists.

 Explore our dynamic community